Autism and Comorbidities

 Together, we can unlock your child’s potential

-Explore co-treatment with ABA, speech, and occupational therapists for comprehensive care, improved communication, and effective outcomes in children.
+Explore co-treatment with ABA therapy with speech support for comprehensive care, improved communication, and effective outcomes in children.

-What Is a Co-Treat Session and How Does It Benefit Your Child?
+What Is a Co-Treatment Session and How Does It Benefit Your Child?

 ABA (Applied Behavior Analysis) therapy programs are designed by a Board Certified Behavior Analyst (BCBA) and implemented by a Registered Behavior Technician (RBT) to address behavior-related goals in autistic children.
 Traditional ABA therapy models are offered in a silo and are not often combined with other therapies, such as speech therapy.